-This manual describes TI's Power Manager for CC13xx/CC26xx, CC32xx, and MSP432 devices.
+This manual describes TI's Power Manager for CC13xx/CC26xx, CC32xx, MSP432, and MSP432E4 devices.
 It provides information for application developers and driver developers.
-The Core SDK version number as of the publication of this manual is v3.01.
+The Core SDK version number as of the publication of this manual is v3.40.
+If no changes are required to this document in a subsequent version of the Core SDK, this manual remains valid for such versions.